carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 Regression test structure
 =========================

-The LLVM regression tests are driven by 'lit' and are located in the ``llvm/test`` directory.
+The LLVM regression tests are driven by :program:`lit` and are located in the ``llvm/test`` directory.

 This directory contains a large array of small tests that exercise